Root beer: Traditional method

 One traditional recipe for making root beer involves cooking a syrup from molasses and water, letting the syrup cool for three hours, and combining it with the root ingredients (including sassafras root, sassafras bark, and wintergreen).
 Yeast was added, and the beverage was left to ferment for 12 hours, after which it was strained and rebottled for secondary fermentation.
-This recipe usually resulted in a beverage of 2% alcohol or less, although the recipe could be modified to produce a more alcoholic beverage.
+This recipe usually resulted in a beverage of 2% alcohol or less, although the recipe could be modified to produce a more alcoholic beverage (such variation is called "hard root beer").

 Foam

 Root beer was originally made with sassafras root and bark which, due to its mucilaginous properties, formed a natural, long lasting foam, a characteristic feature of the beverage.
 Root beer was originally carbonated by fermentation.
 As demand and technology changed, carbonated water was used.
-In 1960 the FDA banned the use of sassafras oil as a food and flavoring additive because of the high content of safrole and its proven carcinogenic effects and sassafras temporarily fell out of use (it returned later as a distilled, safrole-free flavoring).
 Some manufacturers used small amounts of starch (e.g. from cassava) with natural surfactants to reproduce the familiar foaming character of sassafras-based root beer.
 Some brands of root beer have distinctive foaming behaviors, which has been used as part of their marketing identity.